blueshunter/Bot-Pattern/README.md

-# bot_pattern
+# Bot Pattern
-pattern in Kotlin to create bot applications with rx way
+Bot pattern in Kotlin to create applications in rx way

 ## dependencies
 * Rx JAVA